duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/using-privacy-pro-outside-us.md

 All prices are inclusive of VAT.

-## Is DuckDuckGo VPN available outsidethe U.S.?
+## Is DuckDuckGo VPN available outside the U.S.?

 Yes, all Privacy Pro subscribers can use the DuckDuckGo VPN on up to five devices at once.
 We offer [VPN server locations worldwide]({{ site.baseurl}}/privacy-pro/vpn/servers).